kavinvkannan/magicbox/README.md

 npm start
 ```

 The server is configured to run on port 3000.
-In the browser, type http://localhost:3000 and you will see an index.html file served.
+In the browser, type http://localhost:3000 and you will see an Html page served.

 This is just a helper page to upload and list files easily.